tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Explain to students that k-means is an unsupervised learning algorithm used to identify clusters and solve clustering issues.

-Continue on the slides to formally introduce k-means, and highlight the following:
+Continue on with the slides to formally introduce k-means, and highlight the following:

 * The k-means algorithm groups the data into `k` clusters, where each piece of data is assigned to a cluster based on some similarity or distance measure to a **centroid**.